anandka/Learning/README.md

 				4. Entire Jenkins can be driven through code which is good less lot less configuration.
 				5. You can directly run build steps in docker.
 This means less pre-configuration of Jenkins host required. https://www.youtube.com/watch?v=TsWkZLLU-s4

+# GIT:
+	1. search for git real on youtube gives good intro in small videos of overall git
+	2. Fixing Common Mistakes and Undoing Bad Commits  : https://youtu.be/FdZecVxzJbk
+	3. Details about git stash: https://youtu.be/KLEDKgMmbBI?list=PL-osiE80TeTuRUfjRe54Eea17-YfnOOAx